-So, you’ve figured out that You Need a Budget.
+So, you’ve figured out that you want a plan.
 Congrats!
 That’s an essential first step.

 Seriously.
 What are you going to do about that?